 “We are aware of this ruling and will be reviewing this in more detail on a going forward basis,” Dave Hansen, a spokesman for Westlake, said in an e-mail today.

-Westlake, LyondellBasell Industries NV (LYB), Dow Chemical Co.
-(DOW), Exxon Mobil Corp.
-(XOM) and Williams Cos. are among U.S. ethylene producers who may reduce taxes by converting their olefins units into a partnership, Hassan Ahmed, a New York-based analyst at Alembic Global Advisors, said today by phone.
+Westlake, LyondellBasell Industries NV (LYB:US), Dow Chemical Co.
+(DOW:US), Exxon Mobil Corp.
+(XOM:US) and Williams Cos. are among U.S. ethylene producers who may reduce taxes by converting their olefins units into a partnership, Hassan Ahmed, a New York-based analyst at Alembic Global Advisors, said today by phone.
 The partnerships can distribute most of their income to investors as dividends and are assigned higher equity valuations, he said.

 Profits at U.S. ethylene producers are near record levels as shale-gas production creates plentiful and cheap supplies of gas liquids, providing a cost advantage over producers in Asia and Europe where oil-derived naphtha is the main feedstock.
 Analysts at Goldman Sachs Group Inc. are among those who expect profit to continue to climb as ethylene demand outpaces supply through 2016.